mcraiha/AUDALF/SPECIFICATIONS.md

 0 means that structure is a list, and key entries are list index values (as 64 unsigned integers).

-Other options are defined in types section.
+Other options are defined in [types](#Types) section.

 e.g. **0x07 0x00 0x00 0x00 0x00 0x00 0x00 0x00** would mean that every dictionary key is 64 bit unsigned integer

 ### Entry definitions

-There is 64 bit unsigned integer for every index item, so total is Index count * 8 bytes of entry points.
-Entry point is byte address location of key + value pair.
+There is 64 bit unsigned integer for every index item, so total is **Index count** * 8 bytes of entry points.
+Entry point is byte address location of [key + value pair](#Key-and-value-pairs) inside AUDALF payload.

 e.g. **0x68 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0xC8 0x00 0x00 0x00 0x00 0x00 0x00 0x00** would mean that first entry is at byte address 104 (0x68) and second entry is at byte address 200 (0xC8)

+&nbsp;

-## Key + value pairs
+## Key and value pairs

 Order of **Key + value pairs** is not required.
 So you can reorder items when you serialize data e.g. to get better compression.

 ### Key

-As Key type is defined in Index section, you just read right amount of bytes (based on type), and that is the value.
+As Key type is defined in [Index section](#Index-section), you just read right amount of bytes (based on type), and that is the value.
 You might have to read variable amount of total bytes since arrays, strings etc. can be keys.

 Every key entry SHOULD be unique.
+In case of duplicate keys, the implementation can choose freely what to do.

 If key type is 0 that means structure is a list, and key entries are list index values (as 64 bit unsigned integers).
 You SHOULD store list entries in ascending order, but that is not required.